Trump Maintains Iran Blockade Amid Nuclear Tensions and International Mediation Offers

 Key Facts

-- The head of the UN nuclear agency stated that most of Iran's highly enriched uranium is believed to be at the Isfahan nuclear complex.
+- The majority of Iran’s highly enriched uranium is believed to remain at the Isfahan nuclear complex, according to the UN nuclear chief.

-- The UN nuclear watchdog reported Iran could access its near weapons-grade uranium if it chooses to retrieve material from bombed sites.
+- The UN nuclear watchdog has indicated that Iran could access its near weapons-grade uranium stockpile if it chooses to retrieve it from bombed sites.

 What Happened